MLIS MyGrad Application

 Enter the names and contact information for three recommenders into the MyGrad application.
 These individuals will be sent an e-mail prompt with instructions for submitting their recommendation online.

-Request recommendations from three people who know you well and who are able to comment on your academic competence, ability to engage in graduate study, potential for future success in the library and information science professions, or who can comment on your employment experience.
+Request recommendations from three people who know you well and who are able to comment on your academic competence, ability to engage in graduate study, and potential for future success in the library and information science professions, or who can comment on your employment experience.
 Unless academic- or work-related, do not submit recommendations from family members, clergy, or friends.

 Instructions for recommenders

 Thank you for agreeing to provide a recommendation for an applicant to the MLIS program.
 While there are no requirements or specific format that we ask you follow, we are happy to provide the following guidelines:

 - Don't write a standard letter that contains basic information.

 - Only write a letter if you can provide concrete examples and detailed feedback.